(See also Overview of Pancreatic Endocrine Tumors.)

 A glucagonoma is a pancreatic alpha-cell tumor that secretes glucagon, causing hyperglycemia and a characteristic rash.
 Diagnosis is by elevated glucagon levels and imaging studies.
 Tumor is localized with CT and endoscopic ultrasound.
 Treatment is surgical resection.

-Because glucagonomas produce glucagon, the symptoms are the same as those of diabetes.
+Because glucagonomas produce glucagon, which raises blood sugar, the symptoms are the same as the symptoms of diabetes.
 Frequently, weight loss, normochromic anemia, hypoaminoacidemia, and hypolipidemia are present, but the most distinctive clinical feature is a chronic eruption involving the extremities, often associated with a smooth, shiny, vermilion tongue and cheilitis.
 The exfoliating, brownish red, erythematous lesion with superficial necrolysis is termed necrolytic migratory erythema.

 Most patients with glucagonoma have glucagon levels > 1000 pg/mL (normal < 200).
 However, moderate elevations occur in renal insufficiency, acute pancreatitis, severe stress, and fasting.
 Correlation with symptoms is required.

 Patients should have abdominal CT followed by endoscopic ultrasonography; MRI or PET may be used if CT is unrevealing.

 Unresectable, metastatic, or recurrent tumors are treated with combination streptozocin and doxorubicin, which may decrease levels of circulating immunoreactive glucagon, lessen symptoms, and improve response rates (50%) but are unlikely to improve survival.
 Newer chemotherapies under investigation for glucagonoma include temozolomide-based regimens, everolimus, or sunitinib.